 Trail Etiquette – How to Share the Trails

 Have you ever wondered who has the right of way on the trails?
 Yes, there is etiquette on the trails that can make it safer for everyone sharing the trails.
-As the use of trails has exponentially grown during the last year it is more important than ever to know trail etiquette.
+As the use of trails has exponentially grown during the last year, knowing trail etiquette is more important than ever.

-We have put together a brief overview of trail etiquette, to assist those who might be brand new or out of practice or simply in need of a refresher, on how to ensure these trails remain open for everyone to enjoy.
+We have put together a brief overview of trail etiquette to assist those who might be brand new, out of practice, or simply in need of a refresher on how to ensure these trails remain open for everyone to enjoy.

 Hikers vs. Bikers

 Since mountain bikes are considered more maneuverable than hikers’ legs, bikers are generally expected to yield to hikers on the trail.
-However, because those mountain bikes are often moving considerably faster than said legs, it’s usually easier for hikers to yield the right of way—especially if a mountain biker is huffing and puffing up a tough incline.
+However, because those mountain bikes often move considerably faster than said legs, it’s usually easier for hikers to yield the right of way—especially if a mountain biker is huffing and puffing up a challenging incline.
 A biker should never expect a hiker to yield, though.
 Because mountain bikers move faster, hikers should also be aware of their surroundings on shared trails.
-Conscientious mountain bikers will call out as they come down steep slopes or blind switchbacks, and should also let you know if there are other bikers following them.
+Conscientious mountain bikers will call out as they come down steep slopes or blind switchbacks and should also let you know if other bikers are following them.

 Cyclists are required to have and use a bell.
-Pedestrians should be alert for bells and “on your left” calls and shift to the right of the trail to allow the cyclist(s) to safely pass.
+Pedestrians should be alert for bells and “on your left” calls and shift to the right of the trail to allow the cyclist(s) to pass safely.

 Pedestrians wearing headphones in multi-use spaces should have music at a level where they can still hear and respond to their surroundings.